ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

      </dl>
 4. To add a cluster, click **Add**, and then complete the following steps in the **Add Cluster** area:
    1. Enter the cluster name.
    2. Select the bare metal server specification.
-If selecting **User customized**, enter the CPU and RAM specifications based on your requirements.
+   3. If you selected **User customized**, select the CPU and RAM specifications based on your requirements.
-   3. Specify the number of bare metal servers.
+   4. Specify the number of bare metal servers.
-   4. Review the data center location that is automatically filled in.
+   5. Review the data center location that is automatically filled in.

+   You can select a different data center other than the data center where the instance is deployed.
+If you select a user-customized hardware configuration, you can deploy to a different Bluemix Infrastructure (SoftLayer) pod for data centers containing additional pods.
+This is useful if the default Bluemix Infrastructure (SoftLayer) pod where the initial instance is deployed has reached capacity.
+Pre-built, standardized **Small**, **Medium**, and **Large** bare metal server options use a default pod that cannot be changed.

-   5. Under **Storage**, configure the file-level shared storage by selecting the number, size, performance, and NFS version.
+   6. Under **Storage**, configure the file-level shared storage by selecting the number, size, and performance.
-   6. Click **Calculate Price** under **Estimated Cost** to get the pricing of your order.
+   7. Click **Calculate Price** under **Estimated Cost** to get the pricing of your order.
-   7. Review the estimated cost of the cluster by clicking the price link under **Estimated Cost**.
+   8. Review the estimated cost of the cluster by clicking the price link under **Estimated Cost**.
 To save or print your order summary, click the **Print** or **Download** icon on the upper right of the PDF window.
-   8. Click **Add**.
+   9. Click **Add**.

 5. After the cluster is ready to use, you can click the cluster name to view its details:
    * The list of ESXi servers with their details: